sparksp/phills.me.uk/content/experience/index.md

 ### Lead Instructor at Climb Leicester (2018 onwards) {#course-director-at-the-tower-climbing-centre}

-Along with assisting with the general running of the centre, I oversee NICAS Climbing and Bouldering, including inducting staff, teaching courses and coaching candidates.
+Along with assisting with the general running of the centre, I oversee NICAS Climbing, including inducting and mentoring instructors, moderating good practice, teaching courses and coaching candidates.
 I also provide regular, thorough examinations of the centre's climbing and route setting equipment.

 ### Chief Instructor at The Climbing Station (2017-2018) {#chief-instructor-at-the-climbing-station}